What Are Sororities?

-As with any organization, sororities require their members to contribute membership dues in order to provide great programming, activities, and resources that they do for their members.
-You can view a more in-depth look at the financial aspect of a sorority here.
+As with any organization, sororities require their members in contributing membership dues in order to provide great programming, activities, and resources for their members.
+You can view a more in-depth look at the financial aspect of a sorority HERE.

 Keep in mind that, unlike most other organizations, sororities have various payment plans and scholarship opportunities to assist in covering these costs!
-For instance, upon joining a sorority, you have the opportunity to apply for one of two new member scholarships offered by UBC Sororities!
+For instance, upon joining a sorority, you have the opportunity to apply for 1 of 2 new member scholarships offered by UBC Sororities!

 Unlike some campuses, sororities at UBC do not have individual sorority houses.
 Instead, we are proud to have the Panhellenic House.
 The Panhellenic House is owned and operated by the Vancouver Alumnae Panhellenic Association (VAPA).
 The first floor of this house hosts the eight sororities on our campus.
 The remaining three floors have rooms available in quad-style apartments for any female UBC undergraduate student to rent!
 Applications to reside in the Panhellenic House are usually accepted in February.
 To find out more about housing, please visit our housing page or the VAPA website.

 All sororities highly value academia.
-Sororities recognize that its members are students first and thus offer many support systems, programs and services to try and better support their members.
+Sororities recognize that its members are students first and thus offer many support systems, programs, and services to support their members.
 Having said this, joining a sorority will not magically raise your GPA, nor will membership in a sorority automatically drop it.
-It is up to individuals to utilize the resources and opportunities offered in order to help balance commitments and maintain high academic achievement.
+It is up to you to utilize the resources and opportunities offered in order to help balance commitments and maintain high academic achievement.
 There are women within our organization who are able to do this phenomenally!

 In accordance with the National Panhellenic Conference (NPC) Alcohol Initiative, joint sorority/fraternity events held on fraternity property are alcohol-free.
 All sorority meeting rooms in the Panhellenic House are alcohol-free.
 Sorority members also benefit from alcohol and drug abuse seminars as well as educational programs on issues such as assault and safety.

-Individual chapters elect officers to manage chapter operations with the help of alumnae, advisor and international support.
+Individual chapters elect officers to manage chapter operations with the help of alumnae, advisors, and international support.
 Sororities offer unparalleled leader opportunities and experience for their members because of this collegiate run nature!

-When exploring our website, you’ll come across the term ‘philanthropy’ quite frequently.
-By definition, philanthropy means: the desire to promote the welfare of others, expressed especially by the generous donation of money to good causes.
+When exploring our website, you will come across the term ‘philanthropy’ quite frequently.
+By definition, philanthropy means: the desire to promote the welfare of others, expressed especially through the generous donation of money to good causes.

 The reason it is so prevalent when discussing sorority life is that sororities hold charity and the betterment of our community as some of our highest values.
 Each sorority holds numerous events throughout the year in order to benefit their partnered national and/or domestic charitable organizations.
 Each sorority also has its members participate in the events held by other fraternities and sororities!